se-sic/VaRA-Tool-Suite/docs/source/research_tool_docs/vara/add_setup_infos/slurm_setup.rst

 This page describes how benchbuild/VaRA experiments can be run on the chair's cluster using slurm.

-As no home directories are not available on the cluster nodes, you must use ``scratch`` instead.
+As no home directories are available on the cluster nodes, you must use ``scratch`` instead.
 Setup up a ``virtualenv`` with the tool suite in ``scratch/<user>``.

 .. code-block:: bash